Curve test for enhanced ind-sheaves and holonomic D-modules: Sequences of complex blowings up of mixed type

 Hence, we obtain the first claim.
 We can also prove the second claim similarly by an easy induction.
 The third claim follows from the second.
-Thus, we obtain Lemma \ref{lem;16.6.2.10} and Proposition \ref{prop;16.5.4.1}.
+Thus, we obtain Lemma \ref{lem;16.6.2.10} and Theorem \ref{thm;16.5.4.1}.